lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 There are two other graphics and visualization programming models that bear mentioning.
 These are *scene graphs* and the *spreadsheet* model.

-Scene graphs are typically found in 3D graphics systems such as Open Inventor <em style="color:blue;background-color: white">\[Wernecke94\]</em>.
+Scene graphs are typically found in 3D graphics systems such as Open Inventor <em style="color:green;background-color: white">\[Wernecke94\]</em>.
 Scene graphs are acyclic tree-structures that represent objects, or nodes, in an order defined by the tree layout.
 The nodes may be geometry (called shape nodes), graphics properties, transformations, manipulators, lights, cameras, and so forth, that define a complete scene.
 The parent/child relationship controls how properties and transformations are applied to the nodes as they are rendered, or how the objects relate to other objects in the scene (e.g., which objects the lights shine on).
 Scene graphs are not used to control the execution of a visualization pipeline, rather they are used to control the rendering process.
 Scene graphs and visualization pipelines may be used together in the same application.
 In such a case the visualization pipeline is the generator of the shape nodes, and the scene graph controls the rendering of the scene including the shapes.

 Scene graphs have found wide use in the graphics community because of their ability to compactly and graphically represent a scene.
 In addition, scene graphs have been popularized by their recent use in Web tools such as VRML and Java3D.
 See [Chapter 11 - Visualization on the Web](/VTKBook/11Chapter11) for more information.

-Another recently introduced technique for visual programming is the spreadsheet technique of Levoy <em style="color:blue;background-color: white">\[Levoy94\]</em>.
+Another recently introduced technique for visual programming is the spreadsheet technique of Levoy <em style="color:green;background-color: white">\[Levoy94\]</em>.
 In the spreadsheet model, we arrange operations on a regular grid similar to the common electronic accounting spreadsheets.
 The grid consists of rows and columns of cells, where each cell is expressed as a computational combination of other cells.
 The combination is expressed for each cell by using a simple programming language to add, subtract, or perform other more complex operations.
 The result of the computation (i.e., a visual output) is displayed in the cell.
-A recent extension to the spreadsheet approach is exemplified by VisTrails <em style="color:blue;background-color: white">\[Bavoil2005\]</em>, a system that enables interactive multiple-view visualizations by simplifying the creation and maintenance of visualization pipelines, and by optimizing the execution of the pipelines.
+A recent extension to the spreadsheet approach is exemplified by VisTrails <em style="color:green;background-color: white">\[Bavoil2005\]</em>, a system that enables interactive multiple-view visualizations by simplifying the creation and maintenance of visualization pipelines, and by optimizing the execution of the pipelines.
 VisTrails has the further benefit that it tracks changes to the visualization pipeline so that it is straightforward to create extensive design studies.

 Although visual programming systems are widely successful, they suffer two drawbacks.
 First, they are not as tailored as an application and require extensive programming, albeit visual, to be so.
 Second, visual programming is too limited for detailed control, so constructing complex low-level algorithms and user-interfaces is not feasible.
 What is required is a visualization system that provides the "modularity" and automatic execution control of a visual system, and the low-level programming capability of a programming library.
 Object-oriented systems have the potential to provide these capabilities.
 Carefully crafted object libraries provide the ease of use of visual systems with the control of programming libraries.
 That is a major goal of the described in this text.